This is the complete list of features currently available in Yag.

 - Everything necessary to a scenario/campaign (saves, dungeons, pawns, scennes, character sheets, LUA rulesets, custom dice, etc.) can be saved in a single zip file called a module, allowing simple sharing and distribution.

-- More than 50 Go of free content spanning various universes:
+- A ton of free content (thousands of miniatures) spanning various universes:

 - Medieval Fantastic

 - Content is managed though free DLCs so you can install what you need.